Overview

 - Implement Azure Site Recovery.

-- Describe Hyper-V Replica use cases and security considerations.
+- Describe Hyper-V Replica usage scenarios, available replication settings, and security considerations.

 - Configure Hyper-V Replica settings, health monitoring, and failover options.